16th International Collage Exhibition and ExchangeImages © Dale Copeland

 Just use PayPal or a cheque/check (made out to Dale Copeland) or cash, please nothing fancy like bank drafts or money orders.

-(PayPal button below if you like, or use your own PayPal account and send to email@example.com )
+(PayPal button below if you like, or use your own PayPal access and send to firstname.lastname@example.org )

 - (and if you can send a re-usable envelope, or include another one in with your collages, that will be greatly appreciated.)